-(GERMANY)
+(SWITZERLAND)

-- Swiss railways are known for being amongst the best in theworld.
-Unlike its trains, the nature affected by construction - ✓ of a new line did not run like clockwork, however.
-Long-term ✓ monitoring revealed that some target species around the ✓ Brunnmatte nature reserve, a haven of herbaceous meadows - and wetlands that is home to endangered toads and - damselflies, could not regularly be detected.
-Nonetheless, partnerships had been created through consensus-based - reallocation of farming land to biodiversity compensation sites.
-These were then able to explore landscape-scale action to tackle the wider factors affecting wildlife population levels.
+Swiss railways are known for being amongst the best in the world.
+Unlike its trains, the nature affected by construction of a new line did not run like clockwork, however.
+Longterm monitoring revealed that some target species around the Brunnmatte nature reserve, a haven of herbaceous meadows and wetlands that is home to endangered toads and damselflies, could not regularly be detected.
+Nonetheless, partnerships had been created through consensus-based reallocation of farming land to biodiversity compensation sites.
+Partnerships had been created before construction to enable consensus-based reallocation of farming land to biodiversity compensation sites.
+These were then able to explore landscape-scale action to tackly the wider factors affecting wildlife population levels.